testjavascript/nodejs-integration-tests-best-practices/README.md

 ## Master the art of the most powerful technique for testing modern backend

-`The name is an homage to the legendary first ever testing book 'The Art Of Software Testing' by Glenford Myers`
+`The name is an homage to the legendary first ever testing book ['The Art Of Software Testing' by Glenford Myers'](https://www.amazon.com/Art-Software-Testing-Glenford-Myers/dp/1118031962#ace-g9766277718)`

 <br/>

-## Note: Work in progress, to be released in 11/2020
+### Note: Work in progress, to be released in 11/2020

 <br/><br/><br/>